Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/networkLayer/centralizedRouting.md

 With this in mind, we need to find out ways in which we will actually be able to compute all of these routing tables.
 In this page we will discuss the idea of a *centralized* routing algorithm, and then later we will find a way to do a decentralized algorithm

 > **Definition**: A **routing algorithm** is an algorithm that finds the optimal path between two points for usage of calculating forwarding tables.
-A **centralized** algorithm performs all the computations from one main node that has a full view of the entire network and all conditions, whereas a **decentralized** algorithm performs computations individually from each node, with only the information of the device itself and all its neighbors.
+A **centralized** algorithm performs all the computations from one main node, whereas a **decentralized** algorithm performs computations individually from each node.
+An **link state** algorithm is one that has full knowledge of the entire network when performing computations, and a **distance vector** algorithm is one that only knows about its immediate neighbors.
+A **load sensitive** algorithm factors in traffic load, whereas a **load insensitive** algorithm does not.

 ## Graph Theory